ize-302/rate-sq/README.md

 ## Contributing

-To learn more about contributing to NigeriaLogos, please read [contributing.md](contributing.md)
+To learn more about contributing to OST API, please read [contributing.md](contributing.md)

 ## Maintainer